NixNeovim/NixNeovimPlugins/README.md

   }
 ```

-Add your overrides like here if needed.
+Add your overrides here if needed.
-Override can be necessary if the correct licese is not detected, or if your plugins has any dependencies.

 #### 4. Create a Pull Request